If you’re just starting to learn how to play piano, choose “Let It Be” as a song to start with.

-The Beatles just don’t know how to quit when it comes to writing great songs with simple, effective piano parts.
-‘Let It Be’ is one the the most well known Beatles tunes AND it uses one of the most bulletproof, effective, famous chord progressions in all of music history!
-By learning ‘Let It Be’ you’re also learning the key ingredients for countless other songs.
-Let’s take a look at those chords now....
+The Beatles are masters at writing awesome songs with simple yet effective piano parts.
+“Let It Be” is one of the most well-known Beatles tunes and it uses one of the most popular chord progressions in all of music history!

-This song was written in the key of C major, which is good news because that means it’s really easy to play.
-There’s no black keys that you have to worry about.
+This song was written in the key of C major, making it an ideal beginner song.
+There are no black keys that you have to worry about.
 The verse chords are:

 C – G – Am – F

 C – G – F – C

 That’s it!
 You can either look at these chords as they’re written above, or see them as numerical values.

 If “numerical value” sounds confusing, don’t worry.
 It’s as easy as counting up each tone in the major scale.
 C would be I (the first note of the C major scale), and G would be V (the fifth note of the C major scale.